docker/docs/datacenter/dtr/2.1/guides/repos-and-images/pull-an-image.md

 ---
+description: Learn how to pull an image from Docker Trusted Registry.
+keywords: docker, registry, images, pull
 title: Pull an image from DTR
-description: Learn how to pull an image from Docker Trusted Registry.
-keywords:
-- docker, registry, images, pull
 ---

 Pulling an image from Docker Trusted Registry is the same as pulling an image